Disconnected Agreement in Networks Prone to Link Failures: Introduction

-Next, we review representative work on other algorithmic problems in dynamic networks.
+Next, we briefly discuss advances on other algorithmic problems in dynamic networks.
 Cornejo et al.~\cite{CornejoGN12} considered the aggregation problem in dynamic networks, where the goal is to collect tokens, originally distributed among the nodes, at a minimum number of nodes.
 Haeupler and Kuhn~\cite{HaeuplerK12} developed lower bounds on information dissemination in adversarial dynamic networks.
 Sarma et al.~\cite{SarmaMP12} investigated algorithms interpreted as random walks in dynamic networks.
 Michail et al.~\cite{MichailCS13} studied naming and counting in anonymous dynamic networks.
 Michail et al.~\cite{MichailCS14} studied propagation of influence in dynamic networks that may be disconnected at any round.
-General frameworks and models of distributed computing in networks evolving in time were discussed in~\cite{CasteigtsFQS12, KuhnLO10,KuhnO11, Michail16}.
+Frameworks and models of distributed computing in networks evolving in time were discussed in~\cite{CasteigtsFQS12, KuhnLO10,KuhnO11, Michail16}.